 More so than any of our other partners, Skillseed has modelled top-notch professionalism that extends from interpersonal communication to the trip planning process."

-in 2016 indicated that they would recommend Skillseed's courses to others.
+would recommend Skillseed's courses to others.

 "I learnt that you're never too young to make a difference and if I have an interest in a certain field I ought to take the initiative to search for a suitable organisation.
 However, it also reminded me that when volunteering, the most important aspects are passion and commitment.
 Personally, what set certain entrepreneurs and organisations apart during this trip were their sincerity and love for what they were doing.
 They taught me that if I want to volunteer, i ought to really put in my all and care for the cause."